AlbertFaust/redbrick-sysadmin-exams/2014/EGM/README.md

 5. You've added a new disk to a machine mount /zergless/potato on it (2 marks)
 6. drwxrw-rw- what is this permission in octal format?
 (3 marks)
 7. What is NFS?
 Do we use it in Redbrick?
 If so where?
 (4 marks)
 8. What are the following?
 i) ctime
 ii) atime
 iii) mtime
 (1 mark each)
 9. What is the difference between /etc/mtab & /etc/fstab (3 marks)
-10.How would you force unmount a 'busy' directory?
+10. How would you force unmount a 'busy' directory?
 (3 marks)

 #### Practical (37 marks)